timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 ### Automatic downsampling and removal of old data with one command

 To save even more on storage costs, you can set up an automatic [data retention policy][retention] with one SQL command.
-To set this up in standard PostgreSQL, you'd either need to `DELETE` individual records, which is an inefficient operation, or set up declarative partitioning and automation yourself.

-In TimescaleDB, you can combine continuous aggregates and data retention policies to downsample data, and then drop the raw measurements.
+By combining continuous aggregates and data retention policies, you can downsample data and drop the raw measurements.
 This allows you to retain higher-level rollups of historical data.
 You have control over the granularity of your data and your storage costs.

+To set this up in standard PostgreSQL, you'd either need to `DELETE` individual records, which is inefficient, or set up declarative partitioning and automation yourself.

 ## Features that speed up development time